Do I need planning permission for a loft conversion? Experts say the answer actually depends on these different factors, including where you live

 Does my loft conversion need building regulations approval?

-Regardless of whether your loft conversion needs planning permission or not, it will still need to comply with building regulations.
+Regardless of whether your project needs planning permission or not, it will still need to comply with loft conversion building regulations.

-If you use an architect or specialist loft conversion company they will help you ensure your project meets all the requirements of building regs.
+If you use an architect or specialist loft conversion company they will help you ensure your project meets all the requirements of building regulations.
+This could include, for example, adhering to rules around the installation of a new staircase or following fire door regulations.

 Do I need a party wall agreement for a loft conversion?